Barbara A. Cornblatt

 Barbara A. Cornblatt is Professor of Psychiatry and Molecular Medicine at Hofstra Northwell School of Medicine.
 She is known for her research on serious mental disorders, with a specific focus on psychosis and schizophrenia.
 Her efforts to find treatments to help youth with mental illness led to the development of the Recognition and Prevention Program, which she founded in 1998.

 Cornblatt was awarded the Joseph Zubin Memorial Fund Award in 1996.
-She served as president of the Society for Research in Psychopathology (2000-2001).
+She served as president of the Society for Research in Psychopathology (2000–01).
+Then won the Joseph Zubin Award again in 2020 for the Society for Research in Psychopathology.

 Biography

 Cornblatt received an MBA degree in industrial psychology at Baruch College, City University of New York in 1977 and a Ph.D. in experimental psychology from New School University in 1978.

 Cornblatt's research program, including projects focusing on cognitive behavioral social skills training for youth at risk of psychosis, predictors and mechanisms of conversion to psychosis, and characterization of prodromal schizophrenia, has been funded by the National Institute of Mental Health of the National Institutes of Health.
 She worked on North American Prodrome Longitudinal Study (NAPLS-1), a large multisite longitudinal study focusing on the earliest stages of psychotic illness, with prominent clinical psychologists and psychiatrists including Tyrone Cannon, Elaine F. Walker, and Thomas McGlashan.
+One of the first research clinics in the Unites States dedicated to identifying and intervening early youth who are at risk for psychosis was Barbara A. Cornblatt's Recognition and Prevention (RAP) Program, which she found in 1988.
+It has since become a model for similar early intervention centers across the country.